We list where to eat and drink in Crystal River, Florida. Everything from steaks and tacos to gluten-free eggs benedicts!

 During our first visit, we had the Banana Stuffed French Toast for breakfast.
 The bananas were cooked in the baguette bread, which we’d never seen before.
 It was topped with powdered sugar and pecans.
 We loved the bread and the combination of bananas and pecans.

 We hope that this list gives you a little taste (see what we did there?) of the kind of food you can find in Crystal River, Florida.
-And if you’ve visited Crystal River and have any additional places you’d recommend, feel free to leave them in the comments below! 🙂
+And if you’ve visited the town before and have any additional places you’d recommend for where to eat in Crystal River, feel free to leave them in the comments below! 🙂